alco/ExReminder/README.md

 can be written in Elixir.
 Try playing with it for a while until you feel comfortable enough writing you own modules and functions.

-In this walkthrough I'm going to guide you through the code of a slightly more advanced application which also implements a client-server model.
+In this tutorial I'm going to guide you through the code of a slightly more advanced application which also implements a client-server model.
 I'm expecting that you are familiar with Erlang's core concepts such as processes and message passing.
 If you're new to the Erlang/OTP ecosystem, take a look at the